Sign In / Sign Out

 M.P.A., Harvard University

-Christopher Callahan is the founding dean of the Cronkite School.
-He is responsible for leading a 150-member faculty and staff and 2,000 students.
-He also serves as vice provost of the 11,000-student Downtown Phoenix campus.
-Callahan is the chair of the Hearst Awards Steering Committee and serves as the chair of the Accrediting Council on Education in Journalism and Mass Communications.
-He also is a member of the Poynter Institute’s National Advisory Board.
+Christopher Callahan is the founding dean of the Cronkite School, leading a team of nearly 400 faculty and staff and 2,500 students across 10 degree programs.
+He is the architect of the school’s signature professional immersion programs that provide deep experiential learning for students and important news and information to the state, region and nation.
+He also serves as vice provost of the 13,000-student, seven-college Downtown Phoenix campus, and is CEO of Arizona PBS, the nation’s seventh-largest PBS station.
+Callahan is chair of the Hearst Awards Steering Committee, has led 13 accreditation teams to review the nation’s top journalism schools and won the Scripps Award for Journalism Administrator of the Year.
 Prior to joining ASU, Callahan was associate dean at the Philip Merrill College of Journalism at the University of Maryland and senior editor of the American Journalism Review.
 Before entering journalism education, Callahan was a Washington correspondent for The Associated Press.
 He is a graduate of the John F. Kennedy School of Government at Harvard University and the author of "A Journalist’s Guide to the Internet."

 Ph.D., Arizona State University